If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 However, if your incidence rate is low and the audience you are surveying is narrow, adding a few hundred responses to the sample size could slow down the end date considerably.

 It could be days up to a week or more.
-Work with your custom PR survey services company to determine impact.
+Work with your custom PR survey services company to how long the market research will take.

 Disadvantage #3: Potential impact on the feasibility